-If you’ve held any of these Samsung devices over the last few years, you're well on the way to winning an award we just made up: Sammy's biggest fanboy/fangirl!
+If you’ve held any of these Samsung devices over the past decade, you're well on the way to winning an award we just made up: Sammy's biggest fanboy/fangirl!

-With Mobile World Congress 2015 happening real soon, and the fabled Samsung Galaxy S6 on the horizon, now's as good a time as any to revisit some of the iconic Samsung devices that made a difference in your gadget life.
+With the fabled Samsung Galaxy Note 7 just around the corner, now's as good a time as any to revisit some of the iconic Samsung devices that made a difference in your gadget life.

 2008: Samsung Omnia I

 Owned a Windows Mobile phone before?
 Welcome to the exclusive club of geeks who once hailed the first Samsung Omnia as the ultimate Windows Mobile device.
 In retrospect, smartphone choices were severely limited six years ago.
 But it was the best we had, allowing you to have your personal digital diary, media player and all sorts of new-fangled tech that were squeezed into one tiny device.

 Verdict: it redefined Windows Mobile.
 Not for long though, just until iOS and Android showed up and decimated Microsoft's mobile operating system.